ChengGuo2000/Learning-Notes_LLM-from-Scratch/reading_notes/appendix-A.md

 - Commonly, we return the outputs of the last layer (**logits**) without passing them to a nonlinear activation function.
 - PyTorch's commonly used loss functions combine the **softmax** (or **sigmoid** for binary classification) operation with the negative log-likelihood loss in a single class for numerical efficiency and stability.

+## Dataset and DataLoader
+- A custom `Dataset` class contains the three main components.
+    - `__init__`: setting up attributes to access later (file paths, file objects, database connectors).
+    - `__getitem__`: returning exactly one item from the dataset via an `index`, which is the features and class label for a single instance.
+    - `__len__`: retrieving the length of the dataset.
+- A **training epoch** is when the `train_loader`iterates over the training dataset, visiting each training example exactly once.
+- Having a substantially smaller batch as the last batch can disturb the convergence, so to prevent this, we set `drop_last=True`.
+- `num_workers` in `DataLoader` is crucial for parallelizing data loading and preprocessing.
+    - **Set to 0**: data loading will be done in the main process and not in separate worker processes.
+This may lead to significant slowdowns
+    - **Set to a number > 0**: multiple worker processes are launched to load data in parallel, freeing the main process to focus on training, better utilizing resources.
+But it is not optimal when working with very small datasets or on Jupyter notebooks because it may lead to overhead or crashes.
+    - `num_workers=4` usually leads to optimal performance in real-world datasets.

 ## Useful Links
 - [PyTorch Website](https://pytorch.org/)
 - [Papers With Code - Trends](https://paperswithcode.com/trends)